Forgotten Huguenots of Berlin

 Frederick the Great granted several thousand French protestant refugees asylum in Berlin.
 The then Prussian King was famous for his free thinking ideologies as well as for his military might.
 At this time he coined the term “Jeder soll nach seiner Fasson selig werden – Each may live as they see fit.”
 The Guide book explained.

 “Minority religions such as Judaism and Catholicism were still openly scrutinized by society, however.”

 I closed my guide book and took a moment to reflect.
 “Have we heard this story before?”
 I asked myself.
 The curator was presently locking the door to the Hugenotten Museum.

-In the age of globalization and mass migration, It is important to remember the migrants of our cities past.
+In the age of globalization and mass migration, It is important to remember these historical migrants, the Huguenots of Berlin.

 Since it’s founding in 1213, Berlin has been a refuge for immigrants and asylum seekers.
 For the French protestant Calvinist however, decades have turned into centuries.
 Though quite a bit of French can be heard in Berliner jargon, their story seems lost to time its self.
 I am determined to learn more about their story.